 Lowback pain (Ont i ryggen)

 Other basic exercises which may be added can be found among the following pages, use your judgement to avoid exercises that are too advanced for the stage you are at.
 The page “Axlar stående” shows how to engage the core while standing and working with the arms.
 These can be done several times a day.
 Bröstryggs stabilitets övningar are to activate the thoracic core, the area between the shoulder blades.
 These exercises activate both the thoracic and lumbar core muscles and are done on a mat.
 Exercise in nature shows a variety of suggested arm movements while training the core.
 These exercises can be done outside.
 Weather permitting this is a way to inspire training in different environments.
-Wait with the leg exercises until the back is more stable.